mdemarne/Obey-migration-example/README.md

 This is an example of migration rule that takes an actor from `scala.Actors` and transforms it into a `akka.actor.Actor`.
 Note that `scala.Actors` are deprecated.

-For this rule to work, please checkout the `withInferencer` version of Obey at: XXX.
+For this rule to work, please checkout the `withInferencer` version of Obey at: https://github.com/mdemarne/Obey/tree/withInferencer.
+This is due to work in progress, and should be solved soon!

 ## Example